Back to companion planting guilds

 This advanced guild creates a multi-layered food production system inspired by natural forests.
 Each layer serves a specific function, from nitrogen fixation to pest control, creating a resilient and productive ecosystem that improves over time.
 Once established, it requires minimal input while providing diverse harvests.

-Plants in This Guild
+Plants in this guild

 Fruit Tree (Apple/Pear)